-You enlisted in the Navy and began a period of active duty on 6 June 2006.
-On 6 February 2008, you received non-judicial punishment (NJP) for wrongful use of marijuana.
+You enlisted in the Navy and began a period of active duty on 4 March 2003.
+On 2 March 2007, you completed this enlistment with an Honorable characterization of service and immediately reenlisted.
+On 27 April 2007, you received non-judicial punishment (NJP) for a period of unauthorized absence totaling two days and two specifications of failure to obey a lawful order by a commissioned officer.

-Consequently, you were notified that you were being recommended for administrative discharge from the Navy by reason of misconduct due to drug abuse.
-You waived your procedural right to consult with military counsel and to present your case to an administrative discharge board.
-The commanding officer forwarded your administrative separation package to the separation authority (SA) recommending your administrative discharge from the Navy with an Other Than Honorable (OTH) characterization of service.
-The SA directed your OTH discharge from the
+Consequently, you were notified that you were being recommended for administrative discharge from the Navy by reason of misconduct due to commission of a serious offense.
+You waived your right to consult with counsel and to submit a written statement for consideration by the separation authority.
+Ultimately, the separation authority directed your discharge from the Navy with a General (Under Honorable Conditions) (GEN) characterization of service and you were so discharged on 19 June 2007.